 Display a graph with the fitted hazard ratios from problems 1 – 3.
 Comment on any similarities or differences of the fitted values from the three models.
+5/10

 Figure 1.
 Comparison of relative hazard of death according to serum LDL relative to an individual with serum LDL = 160 mg/dL.
+This figure is not exactly the same as the key, maybe recheck your code for Q1-3 -3

-The three fitted models use different transformations to analyze the data, but all three showed statistical significance such that we rejected the null hypothesis of no association between serum LDL and 5-year all-cause mortality.
-From the graph it is clear that the relative hazard for death at a given serum LDL level compared to serum LDL = 160 mg/dL appears to trend downward with increasing LDL for all three models, but the rate of decline and shape of the resultant curve is different between all three, particularly when serum LDL is below approximately 150 mg/dL.
+The three fitted models use different transformations to analyze the data, but all three showed statistical significance such that we rejected the null hypothesis of no association between serum LDL and 5-year all-cause mortality. +1 From the graph it is clear that the relative hazard for death at a given serum LDL level compared to serum LDL = 160 mg/dL appears to trend downward with increasing LDL (the quardratic one is not monotone)for all three models,+1 but the rate of decline and shape of the resultant curve is different between all three, particularly when serum LDL is below approximately 150 mg/dL.
 At LDL levels greater than about 150 mg/dL there is no obvious difference in relative hazard estimated by each model.
 The linear model assumes homoscedasticity and a linear trend in the log hazard ratio across groups.
 By introducing a logarithmic transformation, some possible heteroscedasticity is attenuated and a multiplicative effect on the risk is introduced.
 Finally, the quadratic transformation adds a 2nd order linear term and is modeled to identify a U-shaped trend in the data.
-The obvious deviation between the three models in Figure 1 above at the lower levels of serum LDL is consistent with the method of LDL modeling because both logarithmic and quadratic transformations accentuate the relative hazard as values of LDL diverge from 160 mg/dL, although since the quadratic transformation is a modification of linear terms, the result is more similar to a singular linear LDL analysis.
-Also, both the logarithmically transformed and quadratically transformed result in relative risk estimates that follow a curve as LDL increases, compared to the straight line by untransformed LDL values.
+The obvious deviation between the three models in Figure 1 above at the lower levels of serum LDL is consistent with the method of LDL modeling because both logarithmic and quadratic transformations accentuate the relative hazard as values of LDL diverge from 160 mg/dL, although since the quadratic transformation is a modification of linear terms, the result is more similar to a singular linear LDL analysis. +1 Also, both the logarithmically transformed and quadratically transformed result in relative risk estimates that follow a curve as LDL increases, compared to the straight line by untransformed LDL values.
 Since the transformed data produces p-values <0.05, it suggests the data may be nonlinear.